Okene4000/alx-interview/0x09-island_perimeter/README.md

-This is the prject file of islan perimeter under ALX interview
+This is the project file of islan perimeter under ALX interview